-The mark scheme draws heavily on the assessment of the Creative Critical Reflection (CCR).
-Therefore, candidates need to fully address the four set questions using a range of digital applications to demonstrate their skill, knowledge, and understanding.
+Candidates need to fully address the four set questions using a range of digital applications to demonstrate their skill, knowledge, and understanding.
 Assessment Objective (AO) 2 calls upon candidates to analyse and evaluate their own work.
 Marks for this are awarded across both the CCR and the blog but the criteria explicitly refer to engaging with the set questions.
 If candidates do not engage with all of the questions it is difficult to move beyond level 2.

-Assessment Objective (AO) 3 awards marks for the technical and creative skills used to communicate ideas through the CCR.
+Assessment Objective (AO) 3 strand 4 awards marks for the technical and creative skills used to communicate ideas through the CCR.
 Therefore, centres should not give high level marks for this strand to candidates who produce CCRs that do not employ creative approaches to presenting this element.

 The most successful candidates used a range of appropriate creative applications to demonstrate their knowledge and understanding.
 Some centres are still giving very high marks to candidates who only employ one application across all four questions.
-The mark criteria for AO3 level 2 states, '. . . often only one creative approach is used . . .'
+The mark criteria for AO3(iv) level 2 states, '...often only one creative approach is used...', whilst for level 3 it states, '...with more than one creative approach used...'.
 It is clear that centres should not be giving marks outside of level 2 for CCRs that only employ one approach.

 There continues to be some excellent use of multi-media applications making use of a range of sources taken from the production process to fully explore the four set questions.
 The most successful candidates have allocated adequate time to the CCR and considered it an integral part of their portfolio; the least successful have rushed it and/or considered it a necessary chore following their production.

 Centres should encourage candidates to give equal value to each of the four questions.
 Some candidates start with a comprehensive and creative response to Question 1 and regress to finish with a thin response to Question 4.